 The capital structure of the Corporation is composed of shareholders' equity, cash and cash equivalents, bank indebtedness and long-term debt.

-At November 30, 2021 and August 31, 2021, the Corporation was in compliance with all of its debt covenants and was not subject to any other externally imposed capital requirements.
+At November 30, 2021 and August 31, 2021, the Corporation and its subsidiary, Cogeco Communications, were in compliance with all of their debt covenants and were not subject to any other externally imposed capital requirements.